garrettgman/garrettgman.github.io/foundations.md

 This method is very useful for discovering laws and for collecting information that can lead to better predictions.
 Moreover, you can apply data science to any situation in which you can collect data.

 But data can be very deceptive.
-Coincidences—or biases—that occur when you collect your data can introduce patterns into your data that do not occur in real life.
-We are starting to learn just how unprepared previous data scientists have been to deal with this.
+Patterns can be hidden in noise and may not appear at first glance.
+Moreover, coincidences—or biases—that occur when you collect your data can introduce patterns into your data that do not occur in real life.
+Let the sidebar serve as a cautionary tale before you read on to begin your career as a data scientist.

+How can you do better than the people mentioned in the sidebar?
+You already have one advantage.
+Many people who practice (and fail) at data science, do not study data science.
+You can also become a better data scientist by adopting two traits that will safeguard your work.
+You must be _curious_ enough to explore a data set thoroughly, exposing any patterns that are there.
+Then you must be _skeptical_ enough to question every pattern that you find and to search for alternative explanations.

+John Tukey, one of the first data scientists, often compared data science to detective work.
+I like this metaphor because detectives are both curious and skeptical.
+Also, detective work is risky business, and so is data science.
+But I would extend the metaphor further.
+If you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.

+****

+### Take Caution

+We are starting to learn that most published data science findings may be wrong.
 In 2012, Amgen determined that _only_ 6 of  53 "landmark" medical studies had results that could be reproduced.
 From a scientific point of view, this means that these studies should be considered unreliable, if not wrong.
 In 2011, the Bayer company found it could only reproduce 25% of published findings in cardiovascular disease, cancer, and women's health studies.
 Bayer shelved development of  two thirds of its new drug projects as a result.

+Data science goes wrong in other fields too.
+The 2008 Financial Crisis was enabled by a misapplication of the Gaussian copula, a data analysis technique.
+In another case, NASA analyzed global ozone data for seven years without noticing the hole in the ozone layer.
+The most famous data analysis failure probably happened in 1983.
+Engineers at Morton Thiokol, the builder of space shuttle booster rockets, predicted that the _Challenger_ would explode on launch.
+They had a chance to prevent the launch, but changed their minds after misreading data that proved them right.

 Even famous statisticians can get data wrong.
 Sir Ronald Fisher invented much of modern statistics, but he spent the end of his career using data to show that cigarettes do not cause cancer.

 This doesn't mean you should avoid data.
 Looking at data will always create better understanding than ignoring it, but remember that data is not a cure-all.
-Good science also requires good reasoning and a knowledge of what you are up against.
+Good science also requires good reasoning and skepticism.

-John Tukey, one of the first data scientists, often compared data science to detective work.
-I like this metaphor because detective work is risky business, and so is data science.
-But I would extend the metaphor further: if you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.
+****